FFTAI/Wiki-GRx-Deploy/DEMOS.md

 > **Notice**:
 > - Currently, the RL demo codes are still under development, and the walking demo is not stable.
 > - The RL demo codes right now is just a simple demo to show how to use the RL algorithm to control the robot.
+> - We just want to provide **a simplest demo** to show how to use the RL algorithm to control the robot.
 > - Its performance is not good enough, we are working on it to improve the performance.

 ### Preparation